Hakenadu/ColumnForge/README.md

 # Column Forge
-We embarked on an initiative to internationalize a website, a journey that led to an unexpected but welcome outcome: the creation of an open-source project, named Column Forge.
+We embarked on an initiative to internationalize a website, a journey that led to an unexpected but welcome outcome: the creation of this open-source project, named Column Forge.
 While public translators offered grammatically correct translations, they failed to provide contextually appropriate interpretations, an issue we experienced firsthand.

 Our solution was to leverage the power of OpenAI API models, which proved to be more effective when personalized to suit our unique use case.
 The exceptional translation performance we experienced with these personalized models was a substantial improvement over the standard public translators we had initially utilized.